 Is whole life insurance worth it?

-Given everything we’ve mentioned until this point, you’re probably wondering if whole life insurance is a good investment.
-The short answer is—it’s worth it for some people.
+Given everything we have mentioned until this point, you are probably wondering if whole life insurance is a good investment.
+The short answer is—it is worth it for some people.
 Specifically, whole life insurance can be a good option for high-income individuals who have maxed out their tax-deferred investment accounts, like a 401k or Roth IRA.
 It can also be beneficial for individuals who have life-long dependents, like children with special needs.

 However, whole life insurance policies are typically very expensive.
-Unless you’re getting an amazing IRR, it’s not worth the high premiums.
+Unless you are getting an amazing IRR, it is not worth the high premiums.
 For a majority of people, a term life insurance policy is a better option.
 The premiums are cheaper and you can get a similar amount of coverage.

-It’s important to remember that just because whole life insurance has an investment component, doesn’t mean it’s a great investment strategy.
-The IRR on a whole life insurance policy is typically very low compared to other investments because life insurance has additional expenses that other investments don’t require.
+It is important to remember that just because whole life insurance has an investment component, does not mean it is a great investment strategy.
+The IRR on a whole life insurance policy is typically very low compared to other investments because life insurance has additional expenses that other investments do not require.

 Frequently asked questions

 There is not one whole life insurance company that offers the best policies for everyone.
 Each company has their pros and cons, so the best one for you depends on your personal needs and life situations.
 It is recommended that you research the major life insurance companies in your state or city or get a professional advisor to make the choice easy for you.
 The Insurance Information Institute suggests you get a minimum of three quotes when shopping for coverage so you can compare rates and plans.